They all spoke to me calmly and explained what would be happening. They were amazing.

 If they think you have wet AMD, they’ll refer you to specialists like us to get started with some treatment as soon as possible.

-Wet macular degeneration can be treated with a type of injection called anti-VEGF (anti-vascular endothelial growth factor).
+Wet age-related macular degeneration can be treated with a type of injection called anti-VEGF (anti-vascular endothelial growth factor).
 VEGF is responsible for developing healthy blood vessels in the body – but with wet AMD, there is too much of this substance, which causes the extra unhealthy, leaky bloody vessels to grow.
 These injections essentially stop the substance from developing, helping to stabilise and even improve vision.

 We usually carry out these injections as a quick day procedure in our clinics and you’ll often need a few rounds on a regular basis.
 The eye is often a little gritty and red for around 24-48 hours after, but you typically won’t need any drops or other treatment between injections.

-We’ll give you some pupil dilating drops during this procedure, so it’s important that you arrange for someone to take you to and from your appointments as you won’t be able to drive yourself.
+We’ll give you some pupil dilating drops during this procedure, so it’s important that you arrange for someone to take you to and from your AMD appointments as you won’t be able to drive yourself.

 Although the vast majority of patients experience no complications at all (less than 1:1000), some complications can occur.
-Our team will discuss these with you in detail at your appointment and will make sure you’re happy to go ahead with treatment.
+Our team will discuss these with you in detail at your appointment and will make sure you’re happy to go ahead with your AMD treatment.

-If you’re an NHS patient, all your treatment costs with Newmedica are fully covered, with no additional cost to you.
+If you’re an NHS patient, all your AMD treatment costs with Newmedica are fully covered, with no additional cost to you.

 Newmedica, Clarity House, Kempson Way, Bury St Edmunds, IP32 7AR